ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

 ![O!MIC 4K 2019 Logo](img/logo.png)

-**osu!mania 4K Indonesia Cup 2019** (***O!MIC 4K 2019***) was an osu!mania 4K tournament that was limited to Indonesia with the system for the early matches with *Royal Rumble*, followed by one-to-one with *Double-Elimination bracket* in the Group Distribution Stage.
+The **osu!mania 4K Indonesia Cup 2019** (***O!MIC 4K 2019***) was a nationwide osu!mania 4K tournament that was open exclusively to Indonesian players.
+The tournament adopted a hybrid system in where the early matches were held in a royal rumble format, which was then followed by a 1v1 double elimination bracket starting from the Group Distribution Stage onwards.
 ## Tournament Schedule

 | Event | Timestamp |